Mobile App UX Prototype | Airline Booking

 Phase 4: Testing & Iteration

 Throughout the design process, I conducted usability testing and gathered feedback to refine flows, improve content clarity, and optimize hierarchy.
-Iterations focused on reducing cognitive load, strengthening call-to-action placement, and ensuring the experience felt both seamless and modern.
+Iterations focused on reducing cognitive load, strengthening call-to-action placement, and ensuring the experience felt both seamless and intuitive.

 Outcome